codetalkio/codethoughts.io/content/posts/2024-10-01-improved-turso-ergonomics-in-rust/index.md

 tags = ["rust", "turso", "macros", "sql"]

 +++
 I recently started using [Turso](https://turso.tech), which is a great database option for serverless as well as to keep costs low.
-It’s pricing is more than competitive with something like [AWS DynamoDB](https://aws.amazon.com/dynamodb/pricing/on-demand/), which is quite interesting as a alternative to it.
+Its pricing is more than competitive with something like [AWS DynamoDB](https://aws.amazon.com/dynamodb/pricing/on-demand/), which is quite interesting as a alternative to it.

-One problem though, there’s no support by any good ORMs or similar in the Rust ecosystem for [Turso](https://turso.tech).
+One problem though, there's no support by any good ORMs or similar in the Rust ecosystem for [Turso](https://turso.tech).

 Instead, I was currently writing something like this, just to get a `User` out from the database via their session: